 Far from being boring, the Reti is a very interesting opening choice for the white player for a number of reasons:

-The move 1.Nf3 offers white maximum flexibility to decide the way he wants to develop after seeing black’s first move.
+Move 1.Nf3 offers white maximum flexibility to decide the way he wants to develop after seeing black’s first move.
 This way, black has to decide on a set-up before knowing what white really has in mind or what the central structure will turn into.
-In other words, you can get your opponent out of his usual, known set-ups.
+In other words, you can get your opponent out of his usual, known setups.

-By avoiding to define the center, you can eventually transpose to a great number of openings.
+By avoiding defining the center, you can eventually transpose to a great number of openings.
 It could transpose into a Queen’s Gambit Declined, a Catalan, Slav, but also into positions from the King’s Indian Attack, since white can keep his options open to go for the e2-e4 break.

 By employing a different move order, you can confuse your opponent.
 Even though you might have a clear set-up you want to achieve in mind, not laying the cards out immediately makes it difficult for your opponent to guess where you want to get and choose lines that you might be uncomfortable facing.

 You don’t need to learn much theory to play it.
 This is an opening for the players who want to play chess rather than learn long opening variations.
 Knowing the typical plans and thematic ideas are enough to use this opening anytime.